 Buy a season ticket from the Customer Service Lodge at Mutley Plain car park.
-It's open Monday to Saturday 8am - 10am and 4pm - 6pm.
+It's open Monday, Wednesday and Friday 10am to 12 noon and 4pm to 5pm.
 The Customer Service Parking Officer will take payment and issue a car park access card.

-Derry’s Cross, Elphinstone, Mayflower Street West, Meavy Way, North Hill and Plymstock Broadway
+Derry’s Cross, Elphinstone, Meavy Way, North Hill and Plymstock Broadway